• Jun 16, 2025

-Business owners struggle continuously or fail for one primary reason:
+Business owners continuously struggle or fail for one primary reason:

 They are great operators